loopnlearn/loopbuildscripts/README.md

 Use these commands to run a script directly instead of using the **BuildSelectScript.sh** menu.

 #### CustomizationSelect

+Patches or customizations are even more experimental than the released version of Loop.
+It is your responsibility to understand the changes made to the Loop code when you apply, remove or update one of these customizations.
+Review the documentation: [CustomizationSelect](https://www.loopandlearn.org/build-select/#customization-select).

 ```
 /bin/bash -c "$(curl -fsSL \